 Jay ClaytonSr Policy Advisor & Of Counsel

-Under Chair Clayton’s leadership, the women and men of the SEC worked with their fellow federal financial regulators to address various unanticipated market developments and emerging risks, including the 2020 COVID-19 economic shock, the digitization of securities and other assets, the Brexit and LIBOR transitions, and cybersecurity matters.
+Under Chair Clayton's leadership, the women and men of the SEC worked with their fellow federal financial regulators to address various unanticipated market developments and emerging risks, including the 2020 COVID-19 economic shock, the "ICO" euphoria and the digitization of securities and other assets, the Brexit and LIBOR transitions, and cybersecurity matters.
 Mr. Clayton was an active member of the Financial Stability Board, the International Organization of Securities Commissions, the Financial Stability Oversight Council, and the President’s Working Group on Financial Markets.
 He also testified before Congress on over a dozen occasions, providing detailed, publicly-available testimony on the activities of the Commission, regulatory initiatives, cybersecurity and the state of financial markets.

 Mr. Clayton also advised a number of individuals in connection with their public and private investments as well as succession and transition matters.

 - Apollo Global Management, Non-Executive Chairman

 - Advisory roles with several private companies and investment vehicles

 - Adjunct Professor, Joint Appointment in the Wharton School of Business and the Carey Law School, University of Pennsylvania

 - Advisory Board Member, National Association of Securities Professionals